DeKay's brown snake: Description

 Dorsally, S. dekayi is brown to gray with a lighter center stripe bordered by small black spots; ventrally, it is lighter brown or pink with small black dots at the ends of the ventral scales.
 Adults usually measure less than 12 in in total length (including tail), but the record total length is 19+3/8 in.
 On average, juveniles measured 3 inches (7.68 cm) just after being born.
 The dorsal scales are keeled, and it has no loreal scale.
 Females exceed males in snout–vent length and number of ventral scales while males exceed females in tail length, head dimensions, and number of subcaudal scales.

 Habitat

 S. dekayi is a lover of urban areas and tends to frequent cities more often than the countryside.
-It can also be found in areas such as wetlands, grasslands, and forests, but it is most commonly encountered where humans are found.
-It prefers moist habitats.
+It can also be found in areas such as wetlands, grasslands, dunes, and forests, but it is most commonly encountered where humans are found.It prefers moist habitats.
 Although S. dekayi is solitary, aggregations of individuals have been observed.

 Reproduction

 Like other natricine snakes such as water snakes (genus Nerodia) and garter snakes (genus Thamnophis), S. dekayi is a viviparous species, giving birth to live young.
 Sexual maturity is reached at two to three years.
+Females have seasonal sperm storage that allows for delayed fertilization and parturition, which synchronize birth timing with peak prey availability.
 Mating takes place in the spring, after snakes emerge from brumation.
+Field studies have shown that males use pheromone-based mate searching to find receptive females.
 Between 3 and 41 young are born in late summer.